Finally a 20M Ruipro 2.1 HDMI cable that gives me 4K120 on my RTX 3090

-Using my PC in the Living room to play less competitive games from the sofa is the goal, there’s nothing like playing Call of Duty Cold War Zombies from the sofa on a big OLED screen when a keyboard and mouse isn’t necessary, or playing a game that’s a bit more family-friendly, like the Fall Guys.
+Using my PC in the Living room to play less competitive games from the sofa is the goal, there’s nothing like playing Call of Duty Cold War Zombies from the sofa on a big OLED screen when a keyboard and mouse aren’t necessary, or playing a game that’s a bit more family-friendly, like the Fall Guys.

 I opted to invest in my PC instead of buying the latest Xbox Series X, which arguably is perfect for the living room but why not have the best of both worlds?
 I can still enjoy the best audio experience by using my PC as Windows 10 natively supports Dolby Atmos.

 To make it happen I reached out to one of the most reliable brands that manufacture long-range Fibre optic HDMI cables and asked if they could send us a 20-meter review unit.

-The first thing I did was test the cable by plugging it into my PC and into the living room TV whilst trailing the cable on the floor.
+The first thing I did was test the cable by plugging it into my PC, and into the living room TV whilst trailing the cable on the floor.

-This shows that the cable is fully capable of providing the full 48Gbps bandwidth at such a long distance, this is something that is impossible for an ordinary copper HDMI cable to achieve with a 20-metre length.
+This shows that the cable is fully capable of providing the full 48Gbps bandwidth at such a long distance, this is something that is impossible for an ordinary copper HDMI cable to achieve with a 20-meter length.

-I came across a very handy solution, an Ezcoo USB over ethernet device - this gives me the ability to plug in any device to the PC from the living room.
+I came across a very handy solution, an Ezcoo USB over an ethernet device - this gives me the ability to plug in any device to the PC from the living room.

-It’s very straightforward to set up, one box is powered with a DC adaptor to ensure that the attached USB devices get enough power to operate, the other box needs a USB connection to the PC and a cat5/6 ethernet cable to connect both boxes together.
+It’s very straightforward to set up, one box is powered with a DC adaptor to ensure that the attached USB devices get enough power to operate, and the other box needs a USB connection to the PC and a cat5/6 ethernet cable to connect both boxes together.

-I fed the cable through the pipe using electrical rods, I then laid this across the loft and back down into the comms cupboard, from there I fed the cable through the floor space and down into a hole which leads to the partition wall that my TV is mounted on.
+I fed the cable through the pipe using electrical rods, I then laid this across the loft and back down into the comms cupboard, from there I fed the cable through the floor space and down into a hole that leads to the partition wall that my TV is mounted on.